-- Enabling learners of differing abilities and whose experiences are wide ranging to develop at their individual level and stage of development. - Providing varied and appropriately differentiated learning experiences that match individual needs and abilities. - Providing all learners with opportunities to acquire, develop, practise, apply and extend their skills in range of contexts across the curriculum. - Having high expectations of our learners and ourselves. - To enable learners to become confident, resourceful, enquiring and independent learners. - To enable learners to master basic skills that will equip them for life. - To give learners access to the National Curriculum in a way that is meaningful and relevant for them. - To foster learners' self-esteem, and help them to build positive relationships with other people. - To develop learners' self-respect, and through respecting themselves, encourage them to understand the ideas, attitudes, feelings and values of others - To show respect for all religions and cultures and, in so doing, to promote positive attitudes towards other people. - To enable learners to understand their community, and help them feel valued as part of it. - To help learners grow into reliable, independent and positive citizens. - To develop in learners a lifelong love of learning.
+- Providing varied and appropriately adapted learning experiences that match individual needs and abilities. - Providing all learners with opportunities to acquire, develop, practise, apply and extend their skills in range of contexts across the curriculum. - Having high expectations of our learners and ourselves. - To enable learners to become confident, resourceful, enquiring and independent learners. - To enable learners to master basic skills that will equip them for life. - To give learners access to the National Curriculum in a way that is meaningful and relevant for them. - To foster learners' self-esteem, and help them to build positive relationships with other people. - To develop learners' self-respect, and through respecting themselves, encourage them to understand the ideas, attitudes, feelings and values of others - To show respect for all religions and cultures and, in so doing, to promote positive attitudes towards other people. - To enable learners to understand their community, and help them feel valued as part of it. - To help learners grow into reliable, independent and positive citizens. - To develop in learners a lifelong love of learning.